flutter/plugins/packages/image_picker/image_picker/README.md

 ### Android

-The plugin should work out of the box.
+No configuration required - the plugin should work out of the box.

 ### Example